top of page

 How do students get special education services?

-As part of the Child Find requirement in the Individuals with Disabilities Education Act (IDEA), public schools are obligated to locate, identify, and evaluate children who are suspected of having a disability and may be in need of special education and related services.
+As part of the Child Find requirement in the Individuals with Disabilities Education Act (IDEA), public schools are obligated to locate, identify, and evaluate children who are suspected of having a disability and may need special education and related services.

 The initial referral is a critical first step in acquiring the services and support your child needs in school.